-Drop by Kampung Siasai in Kota Belud, on the outskirts of Kota Kinabalu to learn more of the ancient traditions of parang making in Sabah.
-The village is famed for its handmade parangs by the Bajau community.
+Drop by Kampung Siasai in Kota Belud, on the outskirts of Kota Kinabalu.
+The village is famed for its handmade parangs made by the Bajau community.

-A parang is a medium-sized tool or weapon, or better known as a long blade or machete has been handmade by the Bajaus in Sabah for generations.
+A parang, a medium-sized tool or weapon, looks like a long blade or machete, has been handmade by the Bajaus for generations.
 It is used for clearing land, cutting meat and also as wall decorations.

 At a loss on what to do, when you have a few hours to kill and are in Kuala Lumpur for a day or two?

 Well, take a ride on the Kuala Lumpur (KL) Hop-On and Hop-Off city tour.
 I like to call it Ho Ho Ho…!
 (Sounds like Santa Claus’s laughter).

 This double-decker bus service takes the scenic route around the Kuala Lumpur city centre and passes by 42 main attractions.

 “Do you know how to choose a good jambu air?”